nhavantuonglai/article-open/readme.md

 ## Project deployment guide in English (Original Vietnamese below)

-### Introduction

-\article-open is the open-source version of \article (the main source code of [nhavantuonglai.com](https://nhavantuonglai.com/)).
-This project is developed using Astro 5.0 and Tailwind CSS, providing a modern website template optimized for SEO.
+_Article Open_ is the open source version of _Article,_ the core code of [nhavantuonglai.com](https://nhavantuonglai.com/).
+This project is developed using Astro 5.0 and Tailwind CSS, creating a modern website template that is user-friendly and optimized for SEO.

 <figure><img src="https://banmaixanh.vercel.app/image/article/ma-nguon-mo-01.jpg" alt="vercel-website-deploy-nhavantuonglai" title="vercel-website-deploy-nhavantuonglai" height=100% width=100%><figcaption><p>vercel-website-deploy-nhavantuonglai</p></figcaption></figure>